microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chat-post.md

 If the request does not include apps to install and the request is successful, this method returns a `201 Created` response code and the newly created [chat](../resources/chat.md) resource in the response body.

-If the request includes apps to install and the request is successful, this method returns a `202 Accepted` response code containing a link to the [teamsAsyncOperation](../resources/teamsasyncoperation.md) in the response headers.
+If the request includes apps to install and the request is successful, this method returns a `202 Accepted` response code.
+The response will also contain a Location header, which contains a link to the [teamsAsyncOperation](../resources/teamsasyncoperation.md).
+The link can be used to get the operation status and details.
+See [Get operation on a chat](chat-get-operation.md).

 ## Examples